Thank you for sending your enquiry! One of our team members will contact you shortly.

 Filesystem Management

-- Understanding filesystem permissions
+- Managing filesystem permissions

-- Managing permissions for user groups
+- Managing group permissions for users

-- Working with timestamps
+- Understanding timestamps

-- Creating and using links
+- Creating and managing links

-- Understanding named pipes (FIFOs)
+- Utilizing named pipes (FIFOs)

 - Working with sockets

-- Managing device files
+- Handling device files

-- Handling special device files
+- Accessing special device files

-- Interacting with procfs and sysfs
+- Exploring procfs and sysfs

-Midnight Commander (MC)
+Mastering Midnight Commander (MC)

 - Customizing MC settings